krbrennan/git-team/README.md

 ```terminal
 git pull
 ```
 This will update what you have to match with the master/main branch that is on github.
 This is how you'll get all the new code your team has pushed.
 As long as you're making sure that you're only working on code in your own branch, there shouldn't be any issues with merging.
-If you made a booboo and worked on code in the main/master branch, there's a chance that when you do a ```git pull``` some of your code will be overwritten U+1F988
+If you made a booboo and worked on code in the main/master branch, there's a chance that when you do a ```git pull``` some of your code will be overwritten :cold_sweat:

 ---